thornbeam/thornbeam-homepage/README.md

 # Thornbeam's Homepage

-This website is very inspired by Takuya Matsuyama's homepage: [https://www.craftz.dog/](https://www.craftz.dog/) However, since I rewrote almost all elements, this repository is not directly forked from his one.
+This website is very inspired by Takuya Matsuyama's homepage: [https://www.craftz.dog/](https://www.craftz.dog/)

 Thanks for a great tutorial on his YouTube channel: [https://www.youtube.com/watch?v=bSMZgXzC9AA](https://www.youtube.com/watch?v=bSMZgXzC9AA)